sagemath/sage/src/doc/en/developer/git_advanced.rst

 also means that you can't change history without modifying the hash.
 If others branched off your code and then you rewrite history, then the others are thoroughly screwed.
-So, ideally, you would only rewrite history on branches that you have not yet pushed to trac.
+So, ideally, you would only rewrite history on branches that you have not yet pushed to a public repo.

 As an advanced example, consider three commits A, B, C that were made on top of each other.
 For simplicity, we'll assume they just added a